gabestk/fuel_tampering_detection/README.md

 ### Requirements:
 - Python 3.x
-- Libraries listed in the scripts (`pip install -r requirements.txt` can be used)
+- Libraries listed in the scripts (`pip install "libraries used"`)

 ### Steps:
 1. Clone this repository.
-2. Run `classification_analysis.py` to perform the analysis on simulation data.
+2. Run `analysis.py` to perform the analysis on simulation data.
-3. Run `simulation_fraud.py` to simulate the refueling process and collect data.
+3. Run `simulation.py` to simulate the refueling process and collect data.